codingfuture/puppet-cffirehol/README.md

 Custom Debian/Ubuntu packages for the latest FireHOL and dependencies are available at [FireHOL Backports in Launchpad](https://launchpad.net/~andvgal/+archive/ubuntu/firehol-bpo)

+*Note: At the moment, firehol.conf generation is quite messy and needs to be rewritten accompanied by unit tests*

 ## Classes and resources types